Gmanicus/Gmanicus/README.md

 <h2>📖 Recent Events</h2>

-- 🎆 I was hired for a full-time low-code software engineering position Q4 of 2021
+- 🎆 I was hired for a software engineering position Q4 of 2022 in the eLearning industry!

-- I graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering